Before we dive into how this type of gardening works, let’s first discuss just what it means to lasagna garden.

 Once your seeds are planted you can sit back and watch them grow.

 Step #6.
-Maintenance of your Lasagna Garden
+Maintenance of your Lasagna Garden for Beginners

 Maintain your garden by adding mulch-like materials to the top of the bed.
 Straw, grass clippings, chopped leaves, and bark mulch are all good options.
 The care for your lasagna garden is much the same as any other garden, simply weed and water as necessary.
 The biggest benefit of lasagna gardening is the nutrient-rich compost soil that will give you an incredible harvest of a variety of delicious veggies.